kukielp/aws-lambda-php-mvc/README.md

 php -r "unlink('composer-setup.php');"
 ```

-This installs PHP 7.2 and composer, next we will install bref and guzzel
+This installs PHP 7.2 , clones the repo and installs and composer, next we will install bref and guzzel.

 ```
 cd code